dvochoa/1up/README.md

 Note: All of these commands must be ran from the `./backend/` directory.

-- Run `go run main.go` to deploy the backend locally on `localhost:8080`.
 - Run `go test ./...` to run the entire backend test suite.

 ### CI